webmamun25/Donation-frontend/README.md

+# Donation website-Dostrity
+It is an official website for those one who want to help any needy people
+## Key features

+- You can fill up your identity and also donate any charity through our page
+- People check all the Donation
+- People show relatime update through this website

+# Tool Use
+- Redux
+- React
+- Tailwind ,daisy ui
+- RTK Query

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.